KhemSubmee/BLDC-Motor-with-RP2040/README.md

 # Close loop control method:

 1.)
-Create a 6-mode control method by dividing electrical degree (encoder position) into 8 sector for choosing duty cycle
+Create a 6-mode control method by dividing electrical degree (encoder position) into 8 sector for choosing duty cycle paattern

 2.)
 Vary duty cycles by using float variable (0 - 1) to increase or decrease duty cycles